 What if my child does not bring his/her computer to school?

 Currently, if students have not brought a computer to school for whatever reason, they should go to the library before schools starts and borrow one for that day in school.
-Students have access to their school network drive for any files they might need to save and access from home, or they can use email, thumb drives or cloud applications to store files between school and home.
 Students will find that working on their own computers makes the transition between home and school more seamless.
 However, we do realize there are times when it simply is not possible to bring their computer to school.
-We will gladly work with our students to cover these situations.
+The number of computers available for daily loaning are limited in quantity but we will work with our students to cover these situations.